Kasireddy-venkateswarlu/whoami/README.md

 - Tracks scanned requests with a SQLite database to avoid redundant testing.

 ### 8. Cookie Parameter Testing
-- Injects payloads into cookies to find server-side logic vulnerabilities.
+- Injects payloads into cookies to find vulnerabilities.

 ### 9. Excluded File Extensions
 - Skips static files like .css, .js, images to focus on dynamic content.